The Ultimate Wedding Day Packing List for Grooms

 While you’ll pay for most of your wedding day essentials in advance, there are a few vendors that will require payment after they deliver their services, like the officiant.
 To avoid any awkward situations on your special day, make sure you prep those payments ahead of time and place them in an envelope for easy distribution.
 Set aside separate envelopes for cash tips you’ll need for performers, catering (if it wasn’t included already) and your bride's hair and makeup artist.

 You probably have your wedding suit ready to go already, but make sure all the accompanying accessories are in order too.
 Pack your boutonniere, pocket square (if you have one), tie or bow tie, belt and socks.
+And if you will be gifting your groomsmen with accessories for the wedding day, don't forget to pack those.
 Easy to forget, your cufflinks are a detail you don’t want to accidentally omit on your big day either.
-They give your look a more personal touch and can complement the bride’s jewelry, your wedding ring or can carry a more sentimental meaning by showcasing your initials or the logo of your alma mater.
+They give your look a more personal touch and can complement the bride’s jewelry, your wedding ring, or can carry a more sentimental meaning by showcasing your initials or the logo of your alma mater.

 You can’t say your vows without your wedding rings!
 Keep them especially safe in their box and tuck the box in a zipped pocket of your wedding-day bag so there’s no way they could accidentally fall out.
 On the day of the wedding, you can hand these off to the best man for safekeeping, since the best man typically presents the rings during the ceremony.
 If your wedding includes a ring bearer, you may want to pack the fake rings too.